Add money by bank transfer to your home account (in your home country)

 Payments within the Single European Payments Area

-- Free.
 This means payments in euros that are sent to an account outside your country but inside the Single Euro Payments Area (known as "SEPA").
-For Swedish customers, this also includes the same payments when made in Swedish krona.
-For Romanian customers, this also includes the same payments when made in Romanian leu.

 A fee applies for card transfers.

-- This means payment directed to a supported non-Revolut card number, made using the Revolut app.
 This fee will be calculated in real time and shown to you in the app before you confirm the payment.
+You can also see our live fees here.
 The exact fee will depend on the transaction itself (for example, on how much you are sending and where to).
-You can also see our live fees here.

 All other international payments

-- This means any international payment (other than a payment within the Single Euro Payments Area, as set out above)
+This relates to any international payment other than a payment within the Single Euro Payments Area (as set out above).

-- We add a small, transparent exchange fee (if one applies); and
+- We add an exchange fee (if one applies); and

 Exchanging money currencies